CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 fastlane make_new_project type:framework project_name:Spacesuit destination_path:../domain/Spacesuit
 ```

-In case of Fastlane not being installed on you mac you can install it via `brew` or later on via Ruby `gems` defined in `Gemfile`.
-For installation you can follow the official [manual](https://docs.fastlane.tools/getting-started/ios/setup/).
+In case of Fastlane not being installed on your mac you can install it via `brew install fastlane` or later on via Ruby `gems` defined in `Gemfile`.
+For installation please follow the official [manual](https://docs.fastlane.tools/getting-started/ios/setup/).

 Furthermore, we can continue creating all dependencies via the script up until we reach the point where all dependencies were created.